Scattering Signatures of Invasion Percolation: Bulk germs

-It is interesting to compare the above results, obtained by simulations, to the predictions of Eq.~\ref{INtheolowQ} and \ref{pefftheoavantaprespc} for $p>p_c$, using the values of $p(P,T)$ and $x_g(P,T)$ directly computed \footnote {Because the comparison explores ranges of $p$ and $x_g$ not studied in this paper (far below $p_c$ and $x_g >$10\%), the expression of $p_{\rm{eff}}$ could exceed $p$, which is not possible.
+The predictions based on Eqs.~\ref{INtheolowQ},~\ref{INtheoQ}~and~\ref{pefftheoavantaprespc} are shown by continuous lines in Fig.~\ref{fig:compareLangmuir}b \footnote {Because the comparison explores ranges of $p$ and $x_g$ not studied in this paper (far below $p_c$ and $x_g >$10\%), the expression of $p_{\rm{eff}}$ could exceed $p$, which is not possible.
 In this case, we set $p_{\rm{eff}}$ to $p$ to compute $I (Q)$.}.
-As shown by Fig.~\ref{fig:compareLangmuir}b, the obtained predictions agree quite well with the simulations results.
-Indeed, the temperature dependences of the position and height of the peak of $I(Q)$, as well as the range of $p_{\rm{eff}}$ over which the coherent signal vanishes as the temperature and the fraction of germs increase, are correctly reproduced by Eq.~\ref{INtheolowQ} and Eq.~\ref{pefftheoavantaprespc} for $p>p_c$.
-Considering that the expressions for $I (Q)$ are only precise within a factor 2, and that Fig.~\ref{fig:compareLangmuir}b explores ranges of $p$ and $x_g$ not included in the determination of Eq.~\ref{INtheolowQ} and Eq.~\ref{pefftheoavantaprespc} for $p>p_c$ (far below $p_c$ and $x_g >$10\%), the agreement is quite satisfying.
-This demonstrates that the approximate expressions presented for $I_N(Q)$ and $p_{\rm{eff}}$ can be efficiently used to predict $I(Q)$ for radius distributions or fluid properties different from those simulated here, without having to resort on new simulations.
+Comparison to the closed symbols shows that this second approach correctly accounts for the results of the first one.
+Specifically, the temperature dependence of the position and height of the peak of $I(Q)$, as well as of the range of $p_{\rm{eff}}$'s over which the coherent signal vanishes, are well reproduced.
+Considering that the expressions for $I (Q)$ are only precise within a factor 2, and that Fig.~\ref{fig:compareLangmuir}b explores ranges of $p$ and $x_g$ not included in the determination of Eqs.~\ref{INtheolowQ} and ~\ref{pefftheoavantaprespc} (far below $p_c$ and $x_g >$10\%), this agreement is quite satisfying.

+This comparison demonstrates that the approximate expressions presented for $I_N(Q)$ and $p_{\rm{eff}}$ can be efficiently used to predict $I(Q)$ for radius distributions or fluid properties different from those simulated here, without having to resort on specific and numerically expensive simulations.
 They thus provide a tool to analyze the role of percolation as an evaporation process in future scattering experiments.